Symposium: Ghosts and Spectres – Shadows of History. On the occasion of the Four-Year Anniversary of NTU CCA Singapore

 The Critical Dictionary of Southeast Asia, Volume 4: V for Voice

-Performance by artist Ho Tzu Nyen and Bani Haykal
+Performance by artists Ho Tzu Nyen and Bani Haykal

 ABOUT THE CONTRIBUTORS